-.07 The counseling and testing programs are required to provide AACO with a monthly report which includes various statistical, programmatic, and staffing information.
+.06 The counseling and testing programs are required to provide AACO with a quarterly report which includes various statistical, programmatic, and staffing information.
+These programs must also submit HIV Test Forms for every HIV test provided.

-- .08 The auditor should determine, on a test basis, that the: - Statistical information included on the report is traceable to records maintained by the Organization to support the report submitted to AACO.
+- .07 The auditor should determine, on a test basis, that the: - Statistical information included on the report is traceable to records maintained by the Organization to support the report submitted to AACO.
 The statistical information needed to be verified by the auditor includes number of individuals pre-tested, number of individuals counseled and not tested, number of individuals tested, and number of individuals post-tested.